 What is a Customer Service Representative?

 Customer service representatives interact with customers on behalf of an organization.
 They provide information about products and services, take orders, respond to customer complaints, and process returns.
-Many customer service representatives work in customer contact centers.
-Others work in insurance agencies, banks, stores, or other places that have contact with customers.

 What does a Customer Service Representative do?

 Customer service representatives answer questions and resolve problems.
 When a customer calls and has an issue that needs to be handled, a representative will usually open the customer’s file in the company’s computer system.
 Representatives use this information to solve problems and may also make changes to customer accounts, such as to update an address on file or cancel an order.

 Customer service representatives also have access to responses for the most commonly asked questions and to specific guidelines for dealing with requests or complaints.
 In the event that the representative does not know the answer to a question or is unable to solve a specific problem, a supervisor or other experienced worker may help.

 Many customer service representatives answer incoming calls in telephone call centres, which are increasingly called customer contact centres.
 Others interact with customers face-to-face or by email, live chat, or other methods.
 Some workers specialize in a particular mode of communication, such as voice, email, or chat, but others communicate with customers through more than one contact channel.
 For example, voice agents, who primarily deal with customers over the phone, may respond to email questions when there is downtime between calls.